How we’re involving and engaging the public and patients in research

 Our goal is to gather and co-develop principles and methods for PPIE to engage patients and the public at every point of the research cycle ‒ from research question to dissemination.
 On slide 3, we have collected examples of projects that put the theory into action.

 Roi Shternin knows how it feels to spend lots of time in a hospital bed: when no doctor could tell him where his suffering came from and how one could treat it, he decided to empower himself.
 He diagnosed himself with a rare condition (POTS Syndrome) – and has set himself the goal of making healthcare accessible to anyone, anywhere.
 Next to his own patient journey, he brings expertise in joint research projects as well as funding enterprises and patient advocate organisations into the team.
-At OIS Center, he is our Patient Representative and makes sure that we keep the patient in focus.
+At OIS Center, he was Patient in Residence for six months – making sure that we keep the patient in focus.

 Credit: Jonathan Weidenbruch